Time Limits in the Context of Injuries at Birth

 About McCarthy + Co

-With more than 25 years of experience in dealing with birth injury compensation claims *, McCarthy + Co. has expertise in a wide variety of fields relating to medical negligence and personal injury.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with birth injury compensation claims, McCarthy + Co. has expertise in a wide variety of fields relating to medical negligence and personal injury, including birth injury cases.
+We are a family-run business, and we pride ourselves on offering honest, impartial and helpful advice.